Abdellah-Laassairi/jiragen/README.md

 ## 🚀 Overview

-**JiraGen** is a CLI designed to automate the creation of JIRA tickets through the use of Local Large Language Models (LLMs).
-It leverages the power of Ollama and LiteLLM to provide context-aware ticket generation, enabling efficient and effective interaction with JIRA.
+**Jiragen** is a CLI designed to automate the creation of JIRA Issues through the use of Local Large Language Models (LLMs).
+It leverages the power of Ollama and LiteLLM to provide context-aware issue generation, enabling efficient and effective interaction with JIRA.
+Full documentation is available [here](https://github.com/Abdellah-Laassairi/jiragen).

 ---